NOESPINOZA23/FINALJ124/README.md

 * =VLOOKUP(A2,'Cleaned data'!A1:CV52, 82, false) for males, and =VLOOKUP(A2,'Cleaned data'!A1:CV52, 100, false) for females
 * Finally, sum the all the values of the one column–females, then go for the next one–males at the very bottom

-_Answer: Females have attained the higher number of people educated of at least bachelor’s degree_
+_Answer: Females have attained the higher number of people educated of at least bachelor’s degree and over_

 ![Screenshot (162)](https://github.com/NOESPINOZA23/FINALJ124/blob/main/screenshots/Screenshot%20(162).png)